lgirao/lgirao/README.md

 Here is what I'm working on:

 - 🔭 I’m currently working on ...
 Work!
-I recently started part-time as a Web Developer working in the cruise industry.
+I accomplished a goal this year to become a full time web developer!
 - 🌱 I’m currently learning ...
 JavaScript.
 Forever and always.
 - 💬 Ask me about ... baking!
 Let's share recipes :)
 - 📫 How to reach me: ... lesleygirao@gmail.com